aiidateam/aiida-common-workflows/docs/source/workflows/composite/eos.rst

 * ``generator_inputs``.
   (Type: a Python dictionary).
-  This input name-space is dedicated to the specifications of the common relax inputs.
+  This input namespace is dedicated to the specifications of the common relax inputs.
   A full list of the allowed inputs are described in the :ref:`dedicated section <relax-inputs>`.
   Only the ``structure`` input is not allowed in the ``generator_inputs``, since it is selected for each volume by the workflow.
   Also, the ``relax_types`` are limited to the options with fixed volume.